maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/15-kern-county-registrar-of-voters/all-elections/en/voting-basics/vote-disabilities.md

 ---
-title: "How do I vote if I have disabilities?"
+title: "How do I vote in Kern County if I have disabilities?"
 published: true
 weight: 9
 section: "voting-basics"